pawn-lang/pawndoc/pawndoc.md

 #endif
 ```

-Because of the magic of the compiler (making multiple passes, documented later), this code will stop
+Because of how the compiler makes multiple passes to find functions declared later in code and use
-working because the `#if !defined IsNull` sees the function definition, even though it comes first
+them before their declaration (this is why ALS works - the pre-processor can see functions before
-(this is why ALS works - the pre-processor can see functions before you define them).
-The solution
+you define them) this code will stop working because the `#if !defined IsNull` sees the new fake
-is to use a `native` instead of a normal function, because natives aren't recorded for future
+function definition, even though it comes first.
+The solution is to use a `native` instead of a
-passes:
+normal function, because natives aren't recorded for future passes:

 ```pawn
 #if !defined IsNull